systeminit/si/app/docs/src/reference/schema.md

 ## Resource Properties

-Resource Properties are used to extract information from Resources, and store them as hidden properties.
+Resource Properties are used to extract information from Resources and store them as hidden properties.

 They are defined the same way as component properties, but with the